NaokiM03/win-font-dir/README.md

 ## License

-LightFetch is released under the MIT License
+win-font-dir is released under the MIT License